 Philadelphia Eagles vs. Pittsburgh Steelers

-Eagles vs. Steelers Rivalry
+Eagles vs. Steelers History

-Both teams were officially founded in 1933, with the Steelers being known as the Pittsburgh Pirates while the Eagles are arguably descended from the Frankford Yellow Jackets, based in Philadelphia’s Frankford neighborhood dating to 1899.
-Eventually, in late 1940 Rooney sold the Steelers to Alexis Thompson and Rooney used $80,000 of the proceeds to buy a partnership in the Eagles.
+Both teams were officially founded in 1933, with the Steelers being known as the Pittsburgh Pirates while the Eagles are arguably descended from the Frankford Yellow Jackets, based in Philadelphia’s Frankford neighborhood dating back to 1899.
+Eventually, in late 1940 Rooney sold the Steelers to Alexis Thompson, and Rooney used $80,000 of the proceeds to buy a partnership in the Eagles.
 The deal also involved the trade of several players between the two teams.

 The two owners planned to field a combined Philadelphia-Pittsburgh franchise that would play home games in both cities.
 Thompson wanted to move his team to Boston but was unable to do so.
 After meeting with Rooney, plans changed whereby Thompson’s club, the Steelers, would play in Philadelphia as the Eagles, while the Rooney owned team would play in Pittsburgh as the Steelers, effectively trading the two clubs between the cities.

 The notion for a single team did happen for one season in 1943, when forced to do so by player shortfalls brought on by World War II.
 Thus, the Philadelphia-Pittsburgh “Steagles” existed for one season.
-After that period, fortunes changed for both franchises and they did not need to rely on each other for existence.
+After that period, fortunes changed for both franchises, and they did not need to rely on each other for existence.
 The post-World War II franchises, and definitely the post-NFL/AFL merger franchises, are what you see in existence today.

 Since that time, many things have happened that have changed the rivalry.
 The two teams no longer share a division or a conference, with the Steelers being part of the AFC North division and the Eagles moving to the NFC East.
-This shift has led to an easing of tensions between the two cities as they do not play each other except for once every few years.
+This shift has led to an easing of tensions between the two cities, as they do not play each other except for once every few years.
 However, those tensions will always be simmering just below the surface.
 Many fans in Philadelphia claim that Pittsburgh is not their rival, though most Steelers fans consider the Eagles a rival.
 Eagles fans consider this a “little brother” complex for the less sophisticated Pittsburgh.

 Thus, the dislike between the two franchises really centers on more of a socioeconomic rivalry between the cities.
 A lot of Pittsburgh residents view Philadelphia as an evil east coast metropolis that sucks up state funding and is responsible for many of the difficulties the state faces.
 This is no different than the feelings that downstate Illinois has to Chicago and upstate New York has to the City.